-The When and How of Uninsured and Underinsured Motorist Accidents Insurance
+The When and How of Underinsured and Uninsured Motorist Claims and Insurance

-If you’re involved in a car accident in which the other person has no insurance, or a policy that doesn’t cover the damages, you’ll likely end up making an uninsured or underinsured motorist insurance claim.
+If you’re involved in a car accident in which the other person has no insurance, or a policy that doesn’t cover the damages, you’ll likely end up making an underinsured or uninsured motorist claim.
 These two coverage types are different, but they are related, and each can play a part in obtaining compensation if the person at fault has no or insufficient coverage.
 But when do you make one of these claims?
 And how do you go about doing it?

 Underinsured Motorist Accidents Coverage: What Is It?